secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 GitLab offers [commuter benefits](https://drive.google.com/file/d/0B4eFM43gu7VPek1Ia0ZqYjhuT25zYjdYTUpiS1NFSXFXc0Vn/view?usp=sharing) which are administered through WEX (Discovery Benefits).

-In 2022 the contribution limits are $280/month for parking and $280 per month of transit.
 In 2023 the contribution limits are $300/month for parking and $300 per month of transit.
 These contributions rollover month to month.

 ##### Commuter Benefits Period to Submit Claims